 The AO model empowers states to drive change across their community college and adult education systems to better serve adults with low basic skills.
 At the heart of the model are the integrated career pathways at community and technical colleges.

-AO aims to address a major challenge faced in the United States: there are too many adults with low basic skills and few prospects to earn a decent living.
+AO aims to address a major challenge that the United States faces: there are too many adults with low basic skills and few prospects to earn a decent living.
 About one in six American adults (36 million) has low literacy levels, and one in three (18 million) has low numeracy levels (OECD 2013).
 Adults with low basic skills may or may not have high school credentials.
 Eleven percent of adults lacked a high school diploma or equivalency in 2016.

 Adult education programs, operated by community and technical colleges, school districts, and community-based organizations, help adults obtain a secondary school credential, such as a high school equivalency certificate or adult high school diploma, or help them improve English-language skills.
 However, such programs typically have few links to postsecondary education or advanced training that yield recognized occupational credentials necessary for well-paying jobs.
 Per the US Department of Education (2013), only 3 to 6 percent of adult education students transition to postsecondary programs and earn any type of certificate.
 The AO evaluation comprehensively assessed the four original AO states.
 The evaluation took place over the first three grant years of the initiative and aimed to produce valuable evidence for the field and to inform public policy on new approaches to serving the education and workforce needs of adults with low basic skills.